 For example, if it's a recently completed home, you have little to no negotiating powers.
 But if the home has been sitting fully furnished, like a show or model home, and there haven't been many offers - then the builder might be willing to work with you.
 The longer the home has been on the market, the more the builder has invested.

 In cases where a builder won't budge, ask for assistance in other areas.
 Ask for them to pay a share of the closing costs, or additional amenities, like an allowance for window treatments, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

 While you should always negotiate a home warranty so problems can be fixed, it's also imperative you get a home inspection before closing.
-Inevitable problems can be repaired (by the builder) before you move in and larger issues identified before it's too late.
+Inevitable problems can be repaired (by the builder) before you move in and larger issues identified before they become your problem.
 Since an inspection is relatively inexpensive, some new home buyers get an inspection after being in the home for 10 or 11 months - that way, the builder can make the repairs before a 1 year warranty expires.

-Finding you a new home that meets your family's needs and matches your budget will be my #1 goal.
+At RE/MAX Town Centre, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at